hastec-fr/apash/README.md

 ```

 ### Local container
-Apash provide a way to build and run a container for a particular shell (bash/zsh) and its version.<br/>
+Apash provides a way to build and run a container for a particular shell (bash/zsh) and its version.<br/>
 Ideal for testing:
 ```bash
 # Create and run the image with current context($APASH_HOME_DIR).